snoyberg/snoyman.com/content/blog/type-safety-doesnt-matter.md

 This may sound pedantic and click-baity, but in my opinion it's a vitally important distinction with real world ramifications.
 For example, when discussing architecture of code or reviewing a pull request, I will often times push back on changes that add more complexity in the type system.
 The reason is because, even if a change adds "type safety," this extra complexity is only warranted if it achieves our primary goal, namely reducing runtime errors.

 Such an assessment is largely speculative, subjective, and risk-based.
 By that last point, I'm tapping into my actuarial background.
-The idea is that, when considering a code change, the question will always be: do I think there's a good probability that this change will meaningfully reduce bug count in the long term more so than other activities I could be spending this time on?
+The idea is that, when considering a code change, the question will always be: do I think there's a high likelihood that this change will meaningfully reduce bug count in the long term more so than other activities I could be spending this time on?
 And if you watched my talk [the economic argument for functional programming](https://www.youtube.com/watch?v=n7QETok5hYI) (or [read the slides](https://www.snoyman.com/reveal/economic-argument-functional-programming)), you may be familiar with this way of thinking as the _opportunity cost_ of spending more time on type safety.

 This is why languages that provide for strong typing with type inference end up working out so well.
 There's relatively little cost for basic type safety mechanisms with significant gain.
 It's the 80/20 rule.
 I continue to believe that the vast majority of the value I've received from strongly typed languages like Rust, Haskell, and even TypeScript come from the "simplest" features like enums/ADTs and pattern matching.